TLausZ/Bitcoin-Knowledge-Base-WIKI/README.md

 ## What's here

-**`Wiki/`** — ~380 articles, all in German.
-This includes ~170 topic articles on Bitcoin fundamentals, self-custody, economics, privacy, and the ecosystem, plus ~210 BIP summaries (BIP-0001 through BIP-0451), each distilled into a structured article with status, summary, and open questions.
+**`Wiki/`** — ~380 articles.
+This includes ~170 topic articles (written in German) on Bitcoin fundamentals, self-custody, economics, privacy, and the ecosystem, plus ~210 BIP summaries (BIP-0001 through BIP-0451) in English, each distilled into a structured article with status, summary, and open questions.
 Sources span blogs, FAQs, books, papers, and historical texts — from early cypherpunk writing to recent technical deep-dives.

 Topics covered include hardware wallets, seed phrases, multisig, and backup strategies; the UTXO model, transaction fees, mempool, SegWit, and Taproot; Lightning Network, splicing, rebalancing, and privacy; CoinJoin, silent payments, address reuse, and opsec; Bitcoin monetary theory, Austrian economics, and game theory; and mining, proof-of-work, soft forks, and consensus rules.